 2. VIP Airport Assistance

-Skip the lines at the airport and start your trip off on the right foot with the VIP airport assistance service.
+Skip the lines at the airport and start your trip off on the right foot with the fast track service at Ben Gurion Airport.
 Traveling through the Ben Gurion Airport has a reputation for taking a long time thanks to tight security in Israel.
 Skip the delays and take the fast track!
 The VIP service allows travelers to breeze through passport control, baggage claim, and customs.
 The service is available for both departing and arriving flights.
 What’s even better is how affordable prices are for groups.
 For groups of up to 6 people, the cost is $180.
 For each additional person, the cost is $23.
 Trust us – the time that the service will save you at the airport makes every penny well worth your money.

 3. Join a Tour